Recoskie/swingIO/README.md

 The new IO system can also map file, or disk positions as virtual addresses, and back to actual positions on a disk, or file.

-Which is usefully for mapping binary applications, and ,making changes to binary applications.
+Which is useful, for mapping binary applications, and ,making changes to binary applications.

 RandomAccessFileV documentation also shows how to design a GUI-IO component.

-Also you can mix swing IO components with java components like text boxes, buttons, check boxes, and layout managers.
+Also you can mix swing IO components with java swing components like text boxes, buttons, check boxes, and default layout managers.

 ------------------------------------------------------------
 VHex Component